namberino/electromagnetism-notes/Electromagnetism/Electromagnetic Waves.md

 \end{align}
 $$

-This fixes the capacitor problem because while the current is running, the capacitor is charging up, so there's changing electric flux through this cylinder surface, and there's also current through the loop's surface.
+This fixes the capacitor problem because while the current is running, the capacitor is charging up, so there's changing electric flux ($\phi_E = \int{E \cdot dA}$) through this cylinder surface, and there's also current through the loop's surface.

 This revision gives us the *Maxwell's equations*.